mmatena/npeff_ref/README.md

 - `fit_m_npeff_coeffs`: Fits NPEFF coefficients to a set of LRM-PEFs given an LRM-NPEFF decomposition.
 Each LRM-PEF must have the same rank.
 - `run_m_npeff_expansion`: Performs a dictionary expansion procedure on a set of LRM-PEFs.
 Each LRM-PEF must have the same rank.
 - `run_lvrm_npeff`: Performs the dictionary learning procedure on a set of LRM-PEFs.
 The LRM-PEFs can have different ranks for different examples.
-- `fit_lvrm_coeffs`: Fits NPEFF coefficients to a set of LRM-PEFs given an LRM-NPEFF decomposition. he LRM-PEFs can have different ranks for different examples.
+- `fit_lvrm_coeffs`: Fits NPEFF coefficients to a set of LRM-PEFs given an LRM-NPEFF decomposition.
+The LRM-PEFs can have different ranks for different examples.

 ### Python